 cayo santa maria

-Located along Cuba’s northern coast, Cayo Santa Maria is the pristine beach destination you’re dreaming of when planning your ultimate Caribbean getaway.
-White sand so fine you’ll think it’s sugar and a crop of some of the most impressive resorts in Cuba make Cayo Santa Maria – or, Santa Maria Cay – a tiny slice of paradise you won’t want to leave.
+Long-time favorite beach destinations like Cayo Coco and Cayo Guillermo, be warned: Cayo Santa Maria is the newest coastal hotspot in Cuba.
+White sand so fine you’ll think it’s sugar and a crop of some of the most impressive resorts in Cuba make Cayo Santa Maria – or Santa Maria Cay – a tiny slice of paradise you won’t want to leave.

 cayo santa maria cuba